-Appendicitis and Cholecystitis in PregnancyGILO, NORIDELLE B. MD; AMINI, DENNIS MD, MS; LANDY, HELAIN J. MDClinical Obstetrics & Gynecology: December 2009 - Volume 52 - Issue 4 - pp 586-596 doi: 10.1097/GRF.0b013e3181c11d10 Surgical Intervention in Pregnancy Abstract Author Information Acute abdominal pain in pregnancy may be attributable to a broad range of nonobstetrical causes.
+Appendicitis and Cholecystitis in PregnancyGILO, NORIDELLE B. MD; AMINI, DENNIS MD, MS; LANDY, HELAIN J. MDClinical Obstetrics and Gynecology: December 2009 - Volume 52 - Issue 4 - p 586-596 doi: 10.1097/GRF.0b013e3181c11d10 Surgical Intervention in Pregnancy Abstract Author Information Acute abdominal pain in pregnancy may be attributable to a broad range of nonobstetrical causes.
 The evaluation of an acute abdomen during pregnancy must include in the differential diagnosis appendicitis and cholecystitis, which are 2 of the most common reasons for nonobstetric surgical intervention in pregnancy.
 Both conditions may be associated with significant maternal and fetal morbidity and/or mortality.
 This study will provide a contemporary synopsis regarding the diagnosis and management of appendicitis and cholecystitis during pregnancy.
 Division of Maternal-Fetal Medicine, Department of Obstetrics and Gynecology, Georgetown University Hospital, Washington, DC Correspondence: Helain J. Landy, MD, Chair, Department of Obstetrics and Gynecology, Georgetown University Hospital, 3800 Reservoir Road, NW (3PHC), Washington, DC 20007-2113.
 E-mail: firstname.lastname@example.org © 2009 Lippincott Williams & Wilkins, Inc.